lssfau/hyteg/apps/TerraNeo/Genesis/readme.md

 For the benefit of the user the parameter files are split in the config folder.
 One can use the appropriate files to specify/control the model variable they need.

+Parameter file
+- The default parameter file `default.prm` just contains paths.
+- The user can either give the path to the config folder with the specific `prm` files or can choose to load the full parameter file from the `default.prm`.
+- Other parameters must be set in either `config` or the parameter file the user chooses to use.

 Attributes of the app
 - ToDo